Alabama Bounty Hunter Guide: Requirements and Steps

 Bounty Hunter Salary and Outlook in Alabama

 Although salary and job outlook information is not collected for professional bondsmen, the work of private investigators is similar in scope and compensation and can be used as a proxy.
-In 2015, there were nearly 200 private investigators working in Alabama, earning an average salary of $65,300.4 According to Projections Central, employment of private detectives and investigators in Alabama is expected to increase by 13.3% between 2012 and 2022, making Alabama a good state in which to start a career.5
+In 2021, there were an estimated 120 private investigators working in Alabama, earning an average salary of $66,040.2 This is above the national average for this profession, which was $60,970 during the same time period.3 The Birmingham-Hoover metro area was one of the highest-paying areas for PIs in 2021, with an average salary of $69,920 reported.3 Job growth projections for private investigators is not available, but the category of detectives and criminal investigators can be used as a similar point of comparison.
+According to Projections Central, employment of detectives and criminal investigators in Alabama is expected to increase by 3.4% through 2030.4

 Below you will find links to bail bond associations and related organizations that can help you find networking and learning opportunities to grow your career.

-- Alabama Private Investigators Association – Offers regular meetings and conferences to help licensed private investigators develop skills and knowledge in criminal justice procedure and practice.
+- Alabama Private Investigators Association (APIA): Offers regular meetings and conferences to help licensed private investigators develop skills and knowledge in criminal justice procedure and practice.